sandwich-coder/CubeDimAE/README.md

 ## 2. Contribution

-This work presents a method to estimate the intrinsic dimension of a dataset, which is known to be the optimal bottleneck of an autoencoder, and design an optimal network.
+This work presents a method to find the optimal bottleneck of an autoencoder and design an optimal network.
 Its feasibility has been validated on five datasets.